Business Benefits Explained

 - Customer satisfaction survey scores.

-- Number, frequency, and kind of customer complaints.
+- Number, frequency, and severity of customer complaints.

-- Customer opinions expressed in "focus group" studies (so-called qualitative research).
+- Customer opinions expressed in "focus group" studies (qualitative research).

 - Customer retention rates or "turnover" (churn) / Repeat business rates.